 - You can limit the desktop usage time for a specific user account.

-- The parents can filter out specific webpages as well as their usage time on browsers, emails, and instant messaging apps.
+- The parents can filter out specific webpages and their usage time on browsers, emails, and instant messaging apps.

 - The user interface is a bit outdated but very intuitive and easy to understand.